 Take a closer look and you’ll be surprised by what you find; for example, did you know that the largest British Dragonfly, the Emperor, lays its eggs in garden ponds, or that there is such a thing as a Water Stick Insect?!

-Please share your stories and photos with the BDS and our fellow freshwater charities.
+Please share your stories and photos with the British Dragonfly Society and our fellow freshwater charities.

 Want to know more about a species?
 Let us know and we’ll do our best to help!